 Note: Robinhood does not separate fees from the total amount in their trade transaction history.
 Also, they list price rounded to the nearest penny.
 Therefore, TradeLog uses the total amount reported for a trade to determine a more accurate price.
 Robinhood does not identify short stock/etf trades, TradeLog will auto-assign shorts upon import.

 - Robinhood clients must first request a CSV file with transaction history, which will be emailed to them.
-Click here to view instructions for requesting this data from Robinhood.

 When requesting data make sure to request all trades for the tax year you are working on, as well as January of the next tax year (unless using MTM accounting).
 Robinhood may send multiple CSV files to fill your request.